Laparoscopic Sleeve Gastrectomy Overview

 Risks of LSG surgery

-Leaking of stomach juices from where the stomach has been removed
+Stomach juices leaking from where the stomach was removed

-Blood clot that forms in your leg and travels to your lung
+Blood clot that forms in your leg and travels to your lungs and heart

 Narrowing of the inside diameter of the new stomach